-Ian Atkinson, M.Sc., A.K.C., D.I.C, a geologist, is currently a director of the Corporation as well as of Kinross Gold Corporation following his appointment in February 2016, Argonaut Gold Inc. following his appointment in May 2016, as well as Wolfden Resources Corporation.
-Mr. Atkinson was previously President and CEO of Centerra Gold Inc. before retiring in 2015.
-He has more than 40 years of experience in the mining industry with an extensive background in exploration, project development and mergers and acquisitions.
+lan Atkinson, M.Sc., A.K.C., D.I.C, a geologist, is currently a director of Integra Resources Corp., and Wolfden Resources Corporation and retired from positions with Kinross Gold Corporation and Argonaut Gold Inc.in 2024.
+Mr. Atkinson was previously President and CEO of Centerra Gold before retiring in 2015.
+He has more than 50 years of experience in the mining industry with extensive background in exploration, project development and mergers and acquisitions.
 Prior to his ten-year tenure at Centerra, Mr. Atkinson held various senior leadership positions with Hecla Mining Company, Battle Mountain Gold, Hemlo Gold Mines and the Noranda Group.
-Mr. Atkinson contributed to the discovery of several major mineral deposits and was involved in a number of large global mining projects during his career.
-Mr. Atkinson holds a Bachelor of Science degree in geology from King's College, University of London and a Master's degree in geophysics from the Royal School of Mines, University of London.
-Mr. Atkinson is the Chair of the Compensation Committee of the Board of Directors of the Corporation.
+Mr. Atkinson has contributed to the discovery of several major mineral deposits and been involved in a number of large global mining projects in his career.
+Mr. Atkinson holds a Bachelor of Science degree in geology from King's College, University of London and a Masters degree in geophysics from the Royal School of Mines, University of London.
+Mr. Atkinson is the Chair of the Compensation Committee of the Corporation.